HoldenFolk/BikeRentalDApp/M3/Architecture.md

 ## Similar Systems
+The following table shows the main differences between our Bixi implementation and some popular bike sharing companies in north america.

 | Feature                                            | Our Bixi     | Citi Bike NYC | Lime Bike    | Mobi Bikes   |
 |----------------------------------------------------|:------------:|:-------------:|:------------:|:------------:|